 About Music Learning Theory

-- Early Childhood.
-A child’s early experiences with music have a profound impact on future musical development.
+Early Childhood.
+A child’s early experiences with music and movement have a profound impact on future musical development.

 Applications to Music Instruction.
 Methods, techniques, and materials for implementing Music Learning Theory principles in various music teaching settings.